Medical Billing Expert Witness in

 Type of Litigation and Expert Scope – Find a Versatile Expert Witness in Medical Billing

-That is to say, if requested by counsel and allowed by the Court experts may consider other factors.
+That is to say, if requested by counsel and allowed by the Court, experts may consider other factors.
 These may vary and depend upon the jurisdiction and type of case.
-To elaborate, types of case types include personal injury, malpractice, payor provider dispute, provider billing company dispute, fraud, etc. it may be necessary to either consider insurance payments or maximum out of pocket (OOPM) costs to a plaintiff.
+To elaborate, types of case types include personal injury, malpractice, payor provider dispute, provider billing company dispute, fraud, etc. It may be necessary to either consider insurance payments or maximum out-of-pocket (OOPM) costs to a plaintiff.
 A medical cost expert understands various modalities of care and places of service.
 Also, a medical cost expert witness should be able to discuss differences between inpatient hospital and outpatient billing.

 Selected Types of Medical Billing Codes

 In addition, a competent medical billing expert witness should have a strong understanding of medical coding.
-Furthermore, medical coding expert witness comprehends each of the Industry Standard by place of service and clinical context:
+Furthermore, medical coding expert witness comprehends each of the Industry Standards by place of service and clinical context:

 2. Medical billing code modifiers